Digital and Interactive Storytelling LAB MA

 Sandra is an expert on how documentary and factual content has evolved in creative digital stories.
 As a co-funder of i-Docs, a highly acclaimed three days symposium and research group, Sandra has contributed to the field theoretically in publications and books, and practically supervising award-winning work whilst being in demand across the world.
 Sandra is a former television producer with more than 20 years media experience.
 Her latest book covers the evolving practices of interactive documentary though case studies, interviews and papers.
 Sandra is respected as a “thought leader” by the BBC’s Chris Sizemore, and a “gifted visionary” by the Godmother of VR Nonny de la Peña.
 She is described as “a great source of inspiration” by former students.

-Massimo is an expert photojournalist and a consultant on multi-cultural communication, who previously worked in the Middle-East for 20 years.
-Massimo’s work is highly topical and pioneers theories and practices about “what next?’ within photography, combining ‘mark-up’ coding skills with historic and emergent work on the photographic image and montage, whilst running a course on creativity at the university.
-Photomontage via Klynt and animation are part of his output.
+Massimiliano is an established photojournalist and a professional consultant for a wide variety of clients (including IOM, the UN and UNESCO) on multicultural communication, with more than 20 years of professional experience in the Middle-East.
+Massimiliano’s professional work pioneers theories and practices about “what's next?’ within photography and digital communication by combining ‘mark-up’ coding skills with a digital-centered outlook to visual communication as the pivot of today’s global cultures.
+His University of Westminster output includes courses as far-reaching as creativity and media management.
 Italian Ambassador Toscano said Massimilano’s work “relates not only to aesthetics but to ethics.”
-Whilst New-York-based Director at the streamingmuseum.org advisor for the United Nations Nina Colosi says “his work is needed more than ever".
+Whilst New-York-based Director at the streamingmuseum.org and advisor for the United Nations Nina Colosi says “his work is needed now more than ever”.

 Additional costs information